Hazard and risk

 10. Tsunami

-The HRR team has developed the QHRAF, which will allow users to understand the risks posed to assets by hazards and guide investment and risk reduction activities.
-It will incorporate a risk assessment Methodology, accompanied by a Policy, Handbook, GIS Tool, and GIS Tool User Guide.
-The design of these components have been refined through a series of stakeholder engagement activities to ensure they are locally appropriate, fit-for-purpose and cost-effective.
+Subject to final approval by government, the QHRAF seeks allow users to understand the risks posed to assets by hazards and guide investment and risk reduction activities.
+It seeks to incorporate a Handbook, Methodology, GIS Tool (and GIS Tool User Guide) and Leading Practice Guidance.
+The QHRAF has been co-designed through a series of stakeholder engagement activities to ensure they are locally appropriate, fit-for-purpose and cost-effective.
 The QHRAF has been designed to build community resilience and support strategic risk-based planning.
-Consideration has also been given to the capacity of local and district disaster management stakeholders to effectively implement the new approach.
+Consideration has also been given to the capacity of local government to effectively implement the new approach.

-Feedback has highlighted that capabilities and capacity vary significantly amongst stakeholders, particularly Councils, who are largely the key drivers to the disaster management risk work to date.
+Feedback has highlighted that capabilities and capacity vary significantly amongst Councils.

 QRA is committed to ensuring that the QHRAF is streamlined and accessible to all capacity levels.
-Where gaps in capability and capacity are identified, support will be provided to ensure the approach can be effectively implemented.
+Where gaps in capability and capacity are identified, support will be provided via QRA’s Resilience and Recovery Officers (RROs) to ensure the approach can be effectively implemented.

 Yes.
 QRA have engaged with other jurisdictions and methodologies as part of the design process and have leveraged best practice where possible.

 Yes.
-The new approach is intended to support various disaster management activities, including the development of future Local Recovery Action Plans (LRAPs).
-While LRAPs and the hazard and risk assessment currently function as separate processes, there is a strong intention for LRAPs to become more "risk-informed."
+The new approach is intended to support various activities, including the development of future Local Recovery Action Plans (LRAPs), noting there is a strong intention for LRAPs to become more "risk-informed."
 This integration would allow risk assessment outputs to contribute directly to enhancing and streamlining the LRAP process.
 The information in current LRAPs can also be verified through this process to inform broader resilience building activities.

 Contact the HRR team directly at hazard.risk@qra.qld.gov.au